 If you're unsure what dose you need to take, check with your doctor or pharmacist.

 What if I forget to take it?

-What you need to do depends on the dose you normally take:
+What you need to do depends on the dose you take.

-- If you normally take 10mg, 15mg or 20mg once a day - take a dose as soon as you remember, unless it's nearly time for your next one.
+- 10mg, 15mg or 20mg once a day – take a dose as soon as you remember, unless it's nearly time for your next one.
 Take your next dose at the usual time and then carry on as normal.
 Never take more than 1 dose in a single day.

-- If you normally take 15mg twice a day - take a dose as soon as you remember.
+- 15mg twice a day – take a dose as soon as you remember.
 You can take 2 x 15mg tablets at the same time to get a total of 2 doses in 1 day.
 Never take more than 2 doses in 1 day.

-- If you normally take 2.5mg twice a day - take a dose as soon as you remember, unless it's nearly time for your next one.
+- 2.5mg twice a day – take a dose as soon as you remember, unless it's nearly time for your next one.
 Do not take a double dose to make up for a missed one.
 Take your next dose at the usual time, and then carry on as normal.

 It's very important that you remember to take rivaroxaban every day.

 If you forget doses often, it may help to set an alarm to remind you.